XboxOneSogie720/HowManyDigitsOfPiDoYouKnow/README.md

 and there are no plans to impliment a windows version soon.
 However, there might possibly be one in the future.
 ```

+In order to be able to run on macOS, you must run ```chmod +x /path/to/binary/``` in the terminal, and then right click and select open.